SEND Offer 2021-22

 If your child has complex needs which are likely to be long-term we will discuss setting up an Education, Health and Care Plan with you.
 We will do this in partnership with parents, carers and the Local Authority.
 We will support parents to develop the plan for their child in partnership with all relevant agencies e.g. the Health Visitor, Speech Therapist and Educational Psychologist.
 The Education, Health and Care Plan will detail the support your child needs and how this will be provided.

 We use specialist equipment and adapt resources and the environment as appropriate for children with SEND.
-At Low Hall Nursery School we have visually- and sensory-stimulating resources which we use to motivate the children.
+At Low Hall Nursery School, we have visually- and sensory-stimulating resources which we use to motivate the children.
 We also use interactive resources with the children.
-Staff are trained in the use of PECs and other communications systems.
+Staff are trained in the use of PECs and other communication systems.

 At the Nursery the outdoor provision is used just as much as a learning environment as the indoor provision, with children able to access physical activities and experience the natural environment.
-We also take children to a Forest School in our local area.
-Our FEEE 2 year olds also attend yoga sessions at the Leyton Child and Family Centre in Queens Road and have yoga sessions at the nursery.
+We have organised Forest School trips in our local area.
+Our FEEE 2-year olds have taken part in yoga sessions at the Leyton Child and Family Centre in Queens Road and also had the opportunity to join the yoga sessions at nursery.
 Unfortunately, due to the COVID-19 we are not able to offer these activities from February 2020.
-We will continue with this provision as soon as restrictions are lifted.
+We will continue with this provision as soon as it is safe to do so.

 We promote strategies to enhance self-esteem and modify behaviour, independence and a “can do” attitude to learning.
 We help children to view themselves as successful learners.
 We use strategies to help children understand appropriate behaviour and manage their own behaviour.